 “Likewise, repeating criminal background checks every five years for employees already working in a school system seems over the top.
 Administrators should know enough about their staff that criminal charges would come to the surface quickly.
 Also, mandatory five-year criminal checks would cost schools precious funding.”

 Our Take: There are two key phrases in here that we disagree with.
 The first is “should know.”
 Of course, in a perfect world, administrators would know enough about its employees that they’d become aware of criminal charges.
 But this is not always the case, especially for misdemeanor crimes.
 Don’t believe us?
 Read this scathing report from Public School Review.
 Furthermore, even though school districts may be aware of what’s happening behind the scenes, they may not choose to share it with parents.
 This is wrong, too.
-Read this editorial from North Dakota to learn about several current examples of trying to sweep teacher wrongdoings under the rug.

 The phrase “cost schools precious funding” is also misleading.
 There are many affordable options to running maintenance background checks.
 You can learn about the solutions provided by Active Screening here.
 Additionally, it is perfectly acceptable to ask teachers to pay for their own maintenance background checks to keep their jobs.
 In some cases, this would cost a teacher just $20 every five years.